kragen/derctuo/markdown/long-distance-radio.md

 less; some can lock in a signal at -142 dBm, which is quite impressive considering that the thermal noise on a 2-MHz-wide GPS channel is about -111 dBm.
-They are made cheaper by the fact that they run at over 1 GHz, so they don't need large antennas.
+They are made cheaper by the fact that they run at over 1 GHz, so they don’t need large antennas.
 Acquiring these signals is feasible because they are perfectly uncorrelated over long periods of time, like an LFSR.
 Ultrawideband techniques have the same virtue.